 For older plants with bare bases, it’s almost better to dig up and discard plant and start anew!

 I cannot emphasize enough for the beginning gardener the need to keep good written records and notes.
 I suggest you purchase a nice binder with pockets, dividers, etc.

 For each plant that you buy, create a folder.
 Yes, an entire folder!
 In this folder write the correct scientific name.
-Consult gardening books, online sites, your nursery for advice.
+Consult gardening books, online sites, your local nursery or extension office for advice.

 Record when they bloom, what they were fed.

-A good gardener goes into his or her garden each day and does regular daily gardening tasks of deadheading, weeding, supporting, feeding and watering as necessary.
+A good gardener goes into his or her garden each day and does regular daily tasks of deadheading, weeding, supporting, feeding, and watering as necessary.

-I think often, too much emphasis is placed on watering and feeding and not enough on grooming and removing disease and dead branches, stems, and flowers.
+I think often, too much emphasis is placed on watering and feeding and not enough on grooming and removing diseased and dead branches, stems, and flowers.

 Remove the dead, care for the healthy, encourage new growth and you’ll have a magnificent beautifully groomed garden that will reward you with hours and years of enjoyment.

 Do the research you need to find healthy plants, and then care for them like your children and your pets.
-They are living creatures, your garden plants and need nurturing to excel and reach their full potential just like pets and children!
+Your garden plants are living beings and need nurturing to excel and reach their full potential!